Computer cooling: Liquid helium

 Liquid helium, colder than liquid nitrogen, has also been used for cooling.
 Liquid helium boils at -269 °C, and temperatures ranging from -230 to -240 °C have been measured from the heatsink.
 However, liquid helium is more expensive and more difficult to store and use than liquid nitrogen.
 Also, extremely low temperatures can cause integrated circuits to stop functioning.
 Silicon-based semiconductors, for example, will freeze out at around -233 °C.

+Evaporative tower

+Commonly known as bong or boiler cooling, due to the outward appearance.
+Water is atomized and blown through a heatsink with a fan.
+The mist increases the surface area of water, which cools the water itself.
+Ice can be added for lower temperatures.

 Optimization

-Cooling can be improved by several techniques which may involve additional expense or effort.
-These techniques are often used, in particular, by those who run parts of their computer (such as the CPU and GPU) at higher voltages and frequencies than specified by manufacturer (overclocking), which increases heat generation.
+Cooling can be improved by several techniques, which may involve additional expense or effort.
+These techniques are often used, in particular, by those who run parts of their computer (such as the CPU and GPU) at higher voltages and frequencies than specified by the manufacturer (overclocking), which increases heat generation.

-The installation of higher performance, non-stock cooling may also be considered modding.
+The installation of higher-performance, non-stock cooling may also be considered modding.
 Many overclockers simply buy more efficient, and often, more expensive fan and heatsink combinations, while others resort to more exotic ways of computer cooling, such as liquid cooling, Peltier effect heatpumps, heat pipe or phase change cooling.

 There are also some related practices that have a positive impact in reducing system temperatures: